WCYY: WIDE-FM, WBYC, WYJY and WSTG

-WIDE-FM became WBYC ("We're Beautiful York County") on March 1, 1981, with a beautiful music format.
-The station was mostly automated and played quarter hour sweeps of instrumental cover versions of pop hits, Broadway and Hollywood show tunes.
-On December 2, 1985, WBYC became WYJY playing soft adult contemporary music as "Joy 94.3".
+WIDE-FM became WBYC ("We're Beautiful York County") on March 1, 1981, adopting abeautiful music format.
+The station was mostly automated and played quarter-hour sweeps of instrumental cover versions of pop hits, Broadway and Hollywood show tunes.
+On December 2, 1985, WBYC became WYJY, playing soft adult contemporary music as "Joy 94.3".
 WYJY changed its call letters to WSTG on January 28, 1991, moving to a bit more upbeat adult contemporary format as "Star 94.3".

 WCYY

-On July 8, 1994, WSTG flipped to adult album alternative and changed call sign to WCYY.
-After a while, WCYY went modern rock which it still plays.
+On July 8, 1994, WSTG flipped to adult album alternative and changed its call sign to WCYY.
+After a while, WCYY shifted to modern rock, the format it still plays today.
 Prior to June 2007, WCYY was simulcast on 93.9 WCYI in Lewiston, Maine.
-That station was bought by the Educational Media Foundation and switched to Christian Contemporary music as part of the Air1 network.
+That station was later bought by the Educational Media Foundation and switched to Christian contemporary music as part of the Air1 network.
 On February 21, 2008, WCYY moved to a new studio.

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus Media stations, including WCYY, for $238 million.
-The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global are both controlled by Oaktree Capital Management.
+The deal was part of Cumulus' acquisition of Dial Global; both Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

-WCYY is one of six alternative stations under Townsquare Media (another being Hudson Valley's WRRV, also acquired from Cumulus Media).
+WCYY is one of six alternative stations owned by Townsquare Media (another being Hudson Valley's WRRV, also acquired from Cumulus Media).

 Simulcast

-WCYY began simulcasting on WPKQ (103.7 FM) in North Conway, New Hampshire, and WJZN (1400 AM and 95.9 FM) in Augusta, Maine on October 25, 2021.
-The expansion, which resulted in WCYY's programming being heard in much of northern New England (in part because of WPKQ's transmitter on Mount Washington), was promoted as "WCYY 3.0."
+WCYY began simulcasting on WPKQ (103.7 FM) in North Conway, New Hampshire, and WJZN (1400 AM and 95.9 FM) in Augusta, Maine, on October 25, 2021.
+The expansion, which resulted in WCYY's programming being heard in much of northern New England (in part because of WPKQ's transmitter on Mount Washington), was promoted as "WCYY 3.0".

-The simulcast coincided with the syndication launch of Toucher and Rich from WBZ-FM Boston.
+The simulcast coincided with the syndication launch of Toucher and Rich from WBZ-FM in Boston.
 The three WCYY stations, along with Bangor sister station 92.9 WEZQ, became the program's first four affiliates.
+WCYY and WPKQ dropped Toucher and Rich in October 2023, returning to a locally-originated music-focused morning show.